QubesOS/qubes-doc/user/how-to-guides/how-to-update.md

 The above covers updating *within* a given operating system release.
 Eventually, however, most operating system releases will reach [end-of-life (EOL)](https://fedoraproject.org/wiki/End_of_life), after which point they will no longer be supported.
-This applies to [Qubes OS itself](/doc/supported-versions/#qubes-os) as well as operating systems used for templates and StandaloneVMs, such as [Fedora](/doc/templates/fedora/) and [Debian](/doc/templates/debian/).
+This applies to [Qubes OS itself](/doc/supported-versions/#qubes-os) as well as operating systems used for templates and standalones, such as [Fedora](/doc/templates/fedora/) and [Debian](/doc/templates/debian/).
 It is very important to use only supported releases, since generally only supported releases receive security updates.
 This means that you must periodically upgrade to a newer release before your current release reaches EOL.

 In the case of Qubes OS itself, we will always [announce](/news/categories/#releases) when a given Qubes OS release is approaching and has reached EOL, and we will provide [instructions for upgrading to the next stable supported Qubes OS release](/doc/upgrade/).
 Again, you can always see the current support status for all Qubes OS releases [here](/doc/supported-versions/#qubes-os).

-Periodic upgrades are also important for templates and StandaloneVMs.
+Periodic upgrades are also important for templates and standalones.
 For example, you might be using a [Fedora Template](/doc/templates/fedora/).
 The [Fedora Project](https://getfedora.org/) is independent of the Qubes OS Project.
 They set their own [schedule](https://fedoraproject.org/wiki/Fedora_Release_Life_Cycle#Maintenance_Schedule) for when each Fedora release reaches EOL.